manishdait/sorting-visualizer/README.md

 # SortingVisualizer

-This is a simple Angular project help to visualize various sorting Algorithm.
+This is a simple Angular project which help to visualize various sorting Algorithm.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.